Ethan-zc/TheSnakeGame/README.md

 INSERT INTO `acc_game` (`score`, `accid`, `gameid`) VALUES ('12314123', '3', '1'); <br>
 INSERT INTO `acc_game` (`score`, `accid`, `gameid`) VALUES ('1312', '1', '2'); <br>
 INSERT INTO `acc_game` (`score`, `accid`, `gameid`) VALUES ('1312', '3', '2'); <br>

+Here the password is md5 encrypted, which is 123456 for these three users

 <h3> Socket, Thread and Waiting Room </h3>
 Here Socket is mainly used for the information exchange during the waiting room between client and server.